Database Theory in Action: Direct Access to Query Answers: Introduction

-A variety of theoretical results have been established regarding the feasibility of efficient direct access, depending on the \emph{query}, the desired \emph{order} on the array of answers, as well as the permitted \emph{time bounds} for preprocessing and access.
-Most work has focused on \emph{Conjunctive Queries} (CQs)~\cite{bringmann22da,carmeli23direct}, where joins can result in an explosion of the output size, but aggregation~\cite{eldar24direct,Keppeler2020Answering} and negation~\cite{capelli24da} have also been considered.
+A variety of theoretical results have been established regarding the feasibility of efficient direct access, depending on the \emph{query}, the desired \emph{order} on the array of answers, as well as the desired \emph{time bounds}.
+Most work has focused on \emph{Conjunctive Queries} (CQs)~\cite{bringmann22da,carmeli23direct}, but aggregation~\cite{eldar24direct,Keppeler2020Answering} and negation~\cite{capelli24da} have also been considered.
 The orders include \emph{lexicographic orders} (e.g., first by $\texttt{city}$ and then by $\texttt{date}$) and \emph{sum} orders (e.g., by $\texttt{timestamp1} + \texttt{timestamp2}$).
 The yardstick of efficiency is typically quasilinear time (i.e., $\bigO(n \log n)$) in the input size $n$ for preprocessing and logarithmic time for each access, but higher preprocessing times have also been considered~\cite{bringmann22da}.
 To give an example of an established result, the join of two relations $R_1(A, B) \bowtie_B R_2(B, C)$ admits direct access with quasilinear preprocessing and logarithmic access for the order $A \rightarrow B \rightarrow C$.
-However, the order $A \rightarrow C \rightarrow B$ in a certain sense conflicts with the join order, and asumming a certain hypothesis on the complexity of boolean matrix multiplication, it cannot be supported with these time bounds~\cite{carmeli23direct}.
+However, the order $A \rightarrow C \rightarrow B$ in a certain sense conflicts with the join order, and asumming a certain hypothesis for the complexity of boolean matrix multiplication, it cannot be supported with these time bounds~\cite{carmeli23direct}.